entity-framework-include

 In this example,

-• We are retrieving all Orders and, additionally, loading the information of the associated Customer for each Order.
+• We are getting all Orders and, additionally, loading the information of the Customer associated with each Order.

-• This translates to a single SQL query that includes a JOIN between the Orders and Customers tables.
+• This translates into a single SQL query that includes a JOIN between the Orders and Customers tables.

 Let’s imagine we have the following entities: